OCA/server-auth/auth_ldaps/README.rst

 Installation
 ============

-To install this module, you need to:
+To verify LDAPS server certificate, you need to:

 #.
 Add the CA certificate of the LDAPS on your server as a trusted certificate
+#.
+Check the Verify certificate´ flag in configuration

 Configuration
 =============